mendrik/feather/feather-docs/content/getting-started/index.md

 }
 ```

-See the full todo app in action [here](http://todo.feather-ts.com/)
+See the full todo app in action [here](http://todo.feather-ts.com/).
+Take a peek at the typescript source maps, too.

 {{< note title="Note" >}}
 The bindings in the HTML code are very simple.
 The only extra syntax on top of regular HTML is {{variable:methodA:methodB}}.
 Methods